reesul/WearableDataCollector/README.md

 # WearableDataCollector
 Wear OS (Android) app for collecting BLE device scans and watch sensor data (e.g. IMU, PPG, Bluetooth Low Energy)

 This application has been built for the Polar M600 Android Smart watch, specifically Wear OS 2.0 (Android 8.0).
-Older versions of Android handle background services (which are necessary for long-term data collection) differently, so it is unlikely the application will function properly on anything newer than Android 8.0, regardless of the brand and model.
+Older versions of Android handle background services (which are necessary for long-term data collection) differently, so it is unlikely the application will function properly on versions older than Android 8.0, regardless of the brand and model.

 ## Installation
 To run this app, download Android Studio as is.
 Once installed, you will likely need to install Android SDK Build-Tools 28.0.3 to build the app for Android 8.0 systems.